shihchengli/qubo_ml/README.md

 # qubo_ml
-An ML model for formulating a QUBO matrix
+A ML model for formulating a QUBO matrix